Beyond the Numbers: Understanding Why the Scale Doesn’t Define Your Fitness

 7. Trying to lose weight too slowly or too quickly – Not making enough changes or making too many changes can result in a failed diet.
 This is typical because if too few modifications are made, it is easy to slip into old habits, while if too many things are altered or withheld, deprivation can set in and can result in loss of control.

-Finding a balance between the two that allows for steady weight loss will help reach long-term goals.7
+Finding a balance between the two that allows for steady weight loss will help reach long-term goals.

 8. Be consistent – Choosing consistency over being extreme can help those seeking weight loss stay on track and eventually see changes on the scale.
 Meal prepping, daily activity, taking time to relax, and even practicing weight loss affirmations can help with perseverance through times of slower scale movement.

 Weight loss and maintenance can feel like a constant process with little reprieve.
 Instead of looking at it like a race, stepping back and altering one’s lifestyle may take some pressure off.
-Realizing why the scale doesn’t matter will hopefully ease the mental load of losing weight and help bring to focus all the other benefits that will be gained through a healthy lifestyle.
+Understanding that the scale isn’t everything can lighten the mental burden of weight loss and highlight the numerous other benefits of a healthy lifestyle.

 References